Irgendwer008/Oeffentlichkeitsarbeit-Bot/README.md

 - Up to date **Python 3**

+- All needed file in the same structure as in this repo and a correctly filled "credentials.py" (For reference see credentials_template.py)

 - **Selenium** is needed as it does all the web automation: `pip3 install selenium`

 - **pwinput** is needed for the secret password prompt: `pip3 install pwinput`